chechalk/windows-setup-automation/README.md

 # Windows 10/11 Setup Automation

-A PowerShell script to automate setup and configuration for Windows 10/11 systems — designed for IT support roles.
+A PowerShell script to automate setup and configuration for Windows 10/11 systems — designed for IT support.

 ## ✅ Features